Software RAID Status & Monitoring (Linux)

 unused devices: <none>

 The example shows three RAID arrays (md0, md1, md2).
-On the second line for each device, the state of each partition is shown within square brackets at the end.
-A U means that the respective device is up, or functional.
+In the second line in each case, the state of the individual partitions is shown at the end in square brackets.
+A U means that the respective device is in order (up).

-If a disk is down (not functioning), the output looks similar to the following:
+If a hard disk (here sdb) is missing, the output looks similar to the following:

 cat /proc/mdstat